GOMC-WSU/MoSDeF-GOMC/docs/reference/citing_mosdef_gomc_python.rst

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg
     :target: http://opensource.org/licenses/MIT

-If you use this code for your research, please cite for following:
+If you use this code for your research, please cite for following sources:

 `The GitHub repository <https://github.com/GOMC-WSU/MoSDeF-GOMC>`_: